AutoResearch/autora/docs/theorist/bms/how_it_works.md

 $P(x,\theta)=P(x)P(\theta|x)=P(\theta)P(x|\theta)$

-Bayes Rule, which just rearranges the expression above, states the following:
+Rearranging this expression, we get Bayes rule:

 $P(\theta|x)=\dfrac{P(x|\theta)P(\theta)}{P(x)}$

-Here, $P(\theta)$ is the prior probability, $P(x|\theta)$ is the probability of data given the prior (also known as the 'likelihood'), $P(x)$ is the probability of the data marginalized over all possible values of \theta, and P(\theta|x) is the posterior probability.
+Here, $P(\theta)$ is the prior probability, $P(x|\theta)$ is the probability of data given the prior (also known as the 'likelihood'), $P(x)$ is the probability of the data marginalized over all possible values of $\theta$, and $P(\theta|x)$ is the posterior probability.

 In essence, prior knowledge $P(\theta)$ is combined with evidence $P(x|\theta)$ to arrive at better knowledge $P(\theta|x)$.

 BMS capitalizes on this process for updating knowledge:

-1) It formulates the problem of fitting an equation to data by first specifying priors over equations found on wikipedia:
+1) It formulates the problem of fitting an equation to data by first specifying priors over equations.
+In their paper, Guimerà et al. use the empirical frequency of equations on Wikipedia to specify these priors.

 $P(f_i|D)=\dfrac{1}{Z}\int_{\Theta_i}P(D|f_i,\theta_i)P(\theta_i|f_i)P(f_i)d\theta_i$

-With $Z=P(D)$ being a constant for a given dataset - we can ignore it since we are only interested in finding the best equation within the context of the data at hand.
+$Z=P(D)$ is a constant, so we can ignore it since we are only interested in finding the best equation for the specific data at hand.

 2) It then scores different candidate equations using description length as a loss function.
 Formally, this description length is the number of natural units of information (nats) needed to jointly encode the data and the equation optimally.